Legendary Soviet Violinists in Germany ∙ 2CD

 13.99

-This double album of Soviet violinists pays tribute to Boris Goldstein, Igor Bezrodny and Julian Sitkovetsky, all making live and radio studio recordings while on tour in Germany.
+This double album pays homage to three Soviet violinists: Boris Goldstein, Igor Bezrodny, and Julian Sitkovetsky, featuring live and radio studio recordings from their tours in Germany.

-Igor Bezrodny studied exclusively with Abram Yampolsky for the duration his entire education, first in the Central Music School, and later in the Moscow Conservatoire.
-His classmates were Leonid Kogan, Julian Sitkovetsky, Eduard Grach, Boris Goldstein, and Elizaveta Gilels.
-As early as 1950, he visited East Germany for the first time and he returned many times.
+Igor Bezrodny received his education exclusively under Abram Yampolsky, starting from the Central Music School and continuing at the Moscow Conservatoire.
+Among his classmates were Leonid Kogan, Julian Sitkovetsky, Eduard Grach, Boris Goldstein, and Elizaveta Gilels.
+Bezrodny made his first visit to East Germany in 1950 and returned numerous times.

-Julian Sitkovetsky made his debut in East Germany, relatively late in 1955, compared to most other Soviet violinists of his generation, playing the concertos by Sibelius, Khachaturian and Paganini (No 2) in a row.
-A year later, he fell ill and cancer of the lung was diagnosed.
+Julian Sitkovetsky made his debut in East Germany in 1955, relatively later compared to other Soviet violinists of his generation.
+He performed consecutive concertos by Sibelius, Khachaturian, and Paganini (No. 2).
+A year later, he fell ill and was diagnosed with lung cancer.
 Bezrodny reported on Sitkovetsky’s last concerts: “He had a remarkable success with his interpretation of Shostakovich’s First Violin Concerto, which he played during one of his last performances and already seriously ill.”

 In stock